innFactory/react-native-dialogflow/README.md

 ```

-For V2 you can set the OAUTH accessToken of the (auth setup)[https://dialogflow.com/docs/reference/v2-auth-setup].
+For V2 you can set the OAUTH accessToken of the [auth setup](https://dialogflow.com/docs/reference/v2-auth-setup).
 In addition you have to set your projectId:
 ```javascript
  constructor(props) {
         super(props);